CageCode/World-Food-Ecosystems/practical4/relationship.md

 <br />

 > 🔍 **Review 3**.
 Look at the plot showing the relationship between precipitation and temperature.
-Does the distribution of the points in this plot make sense? <br />
+Does the distribution of the points in this plot make sense to you? <br />

 <br />
 <details>